jacoscaz/instant-relay/README.md

 ## Plugins

-Here it is a list of nodes plugins we are aware of:
+Here it is a list of plugins we are aware of:

 - Source Nodes:
   - [ir-mqtt-broker](https://github.com/beautifulinteractions/ir-mqtt-broker): A plugin for Instant Relay implementing an MQTT broker source node, backed by aedes